 Goodr Running Sunglasses – $25

-This one surprised me last week when I stopped into Fleet Feet.
+This one surprised me last year when I stopped into Fleet Feet.
 I could write an entire newsletter on these.
 Just go freaking buy them.
-The hardest decision is which one to buy since there are like 40 options and they are ALL good.
+The hardest decision is which one to buy since there are TONS of color options and they are ALL good.
 Go to Fleet Feet and try them one.
 “Swedish Meatball Hangover” is calling my name to come back and buy them.
 My wife has a pair and they have been pretty good to her.

 I love sunglasses.
 It’s pretty hard to find great athletic ones for a reasonable price.
-I’m a big of Smith Optics and own two pairs of their Pivlock Max glasses for riding or casual use, but they are a little pricey to be handing out to people.
-Comfortable, lightweight, stylish, good optics….and your wallet is usually hurting.
-These are no bounce, no joke, excellent sunglasses for anything active and casual.
+I’m a big of Smith Optics and own three pairs of their glasses for riding or casual use, but they are a little pricey to be handing out to people.
+Comfortable, lightweight, stylish, and good optics usually makes your wallet hurt.
+These Goodrs are no bounce, no joke, excellent sunglasses for anything active and casual.
 Buy a 6 pack and share with friends.
 Buy them for yourselves and don’t share.
 I don’t care.
 I messed up a pair covering them in sweat a few times and not washing them off, but overall I’m pretty happy.
 The $20-30 performance sunglasses space is getting crowded, so don’t be surprised to see another recommendation next year.
 The Tifosi Swank sunglasses are incredibly impressive at the same price point, so check those out too.

 This thing has been on my list for a few years straight.
 I own two and am still using the same one from many years ago just about every week.
 It’s a tad dorky, but having the right bolt tightness is pretty important on bike parts to keep them from falling apart or breaking.
 There’s hardly a bolt on your bike that 5Nm is too much for or not strong enough for.
-I wouldn’t bother with a 4Nm version.

 This thing is only the size of a couple gel packets and the new versions have a built in holder for extra bits.
 This one goes with me for most rides since stem or seatpost is my most likely adjustment and they are 5nm on every one of my bikes.
 My fancy multi tool has been used maybe 4-5 times….this gets used most weeks.
 Other companies make fairly similar ones as well, but I can’t say I have ever needed to try anybody else’s.
 My original one from 2013 is still going strong and matches pretty well to 5nm on my ‘nice’ torque wrench at home.